rkandoroidrepo/android-dagger2-example/README.md

 # Android Dagger2 Sample

-This project implements the dagger 2 in android for dependency injection
+This project implements the dagger2 in android for dependency injection, Its also helpful to understand MVP Architecture.